deviousname/susbot/README.md

 If you do not have a Reddit account, you will need one in order to use susbot, otherwise you will need to rewrite the code to suit your non-Reddit needs.

-If you use Chrome, you need to find the matching chromedriver.exe
+If you use Chrome, you need to find the matching chromedriver.exe (I included the latest chromedriver.exe)

 chromedriver can be found here:  https://chromedriver.chromium.org/downloads